salehmhosseini/RISC-V_Assembler/README.md

 # RISC-V_Assembler
-Implementig RISC-V Assembler with python
+Implementig some basis instructions of RISC-V Assembler with python